Tokyo in October : Best Things to Do 2021

 Tokyo Ramen Show (東京ラーメンショー) is another great food event that is held annually in Tokyo in autumn.
 The event takes place in Komazawa Park, featuring Ramen noodles, the most popular Japanese dish among international tourists today.
-The event is divided in 2 parts (24–29 Oct and 30 Oct-4 Nov 2019) and on each period, there will be 18 vendors (36 in total) of selected Ramen shops from all over the country serving their signature bowls of Ramen.
+The event is divided in 2 parts and on each period, there will be around 18 vendors of selected Ramen shops from all over the country serving their signature bowls of Ramen.
 If you are a Ramen lover, don’t miss an opportunity to taste various delicious regional Ramens while being in the heart of Tokyo 🙂

-See more details about the Tokyo Ramen Show 2019!
+See more details about the Tokyo Ramen Show!